-Mornings are sleepy with light breakfasts of pastry, toast, and coffee.
+- Mornings are sleepy with light breakfasts of pastry, toast, and coffee.

-Lunch is available from noon until around 3.
+- Lunch is available from noon until around 3.

-Dinners are late.
+- Dinners are late.
 Restaurants open at 8 but most don’t fill up until around 10 pm.
 But don’t worry if you’re hungry early, I go out to eat at 8 pm all the time, ain’t no shame in my game.

-Happy Hours, when offered, are usually between 7-9pm, sometimes starting earlier but not usually ending any later than 9.
+- Happy Hours, when offered, are usually between 7-9pm, sometimes starting earlier but not usually ending any later than 9.

-Boliches (dance clubs/discos) don’t start to get wild until after 2 or 3 am.
+- Boliches (dance clubs/discos) don’t start to get wild until after 2 or 3 am.
 But I have no further tips for that, I’m far past that life stage haha.

 Tipping in Buenos Aires

 If you’re tipping on a credit card, you’ll have to ask them to add it to the bill when you give them the card.
 You cannot add the tip afterward like you can in the US.

 What’s a “cubierto” and why is it on my dinner bill?

 It’s a thing of the past and a lot of new restaurants no longer charge cubierto, (which translates to “cover charge”).
 But for those that do, most include nothing at all, bread if you’re lucky.

 Money Issues and Currency of Argentina

 The official Argentine currency is the peso.
 To check the day’s exchange rate click here (with the way it fluctuates I’d prefer not to put any set rate in print).

 Do I need to bring pesos with me?

 You can use a credit card when you arrive at the airport to pay for your taxi into the city.
 Once in the city, stick to the ATM’s or legitimate exchange houses there.

 High ATM Fees

 Now that I’ve recommended that you use ATM’s, I feel obliged to let you know that ATM fees here can be astronomical.
 When I use my foreign debit card to take out cash, the ATM charges me the equivalent of $10 US.

 Buenos Aires Currency Exchange

 You will also hear cries of “cambio cambio cambio cambio” as you walk down Florida street downtown.
 These people are referred to as arbolitos, or “little trees,” in reference to their green “leaves” of dollars.

 Bring Large, Clean Bills

-If you’re dead set on exchanging money in Buenos Aires (hey, I don't blame you.
-That ATM fee is high!), bring large bills.
-Exchange houses in Argentine prefer hundreds and will accept fifty dollar bills.
+If you’re dead set on exchanging money in Buenos Aires, bring large bills.
+Exchange houses in Argentina prefer hundreds but will also accept fifty dollar bills.
 Do not bring five, ten or twenty dollar bills, they won’t take them.